State of the Economy

 Inflation has Eased but Remains Higher Than What We Want

-• U.S. inflation rose 2.5% from February 2024 to February 2025, which is above the Federal Reserve’s 2% target.
+• U.S. inflation rose 2.14% from April 2024 to April 2025, which is just above the Federal Reserve’s 2% target but trending in the right direction.

-• Inflation has eased since 2022’s 7.2% peak but remains a key issue for consumers and businesses.
+• Inflation has eased since June 2022’s 7.2% peak but remains a key issue for consumers and businesses.

 Consumer and Small Business Sentiment